_images/Bug72.jpg

 (Read/Write) The post-slew settling time (seconds).

-Artificially lengthen all slewing operations, delaying setting Slewing to False even though the slew actually completes.
+Artificially lengthens all slewing operations, delaying setting Slewing to False even though the slew actually completes.
 Useful for mounts or buildings that require additional mechanical settling time after a slew to stabilize (pier wobble, etc.).

 Raises: